History of KFC in Timeline

 On March 31, 2011, Priszm, the owner of KFC in Canada, filed for bankruptcy protection in Ontario and British Columbia.

-In May 2012, Greenpeace accused KFC of sourcing paper pulp for its food packaging from Indonesian rainforest wood, leading to a statement from KFC about sustainable sourcing.
+In May 2012, Greenpeace accused KFC of sourcing paper pulp for its food packaging from Indonesian rainforest wood.

 December 2012: Supplier Scandal in China

-In December 2012, KFC faced criticism in China when suppliers were found using growth hormones and excessive antibiotics on poultry in violation of Chinese law.
+In December 2012, KFC in China was criticized for suppliers using growth hormones and excessive antibiotics on poultry, violating Chinese law.

-In 2012, the "KFC AM" breakfast menu, featuring items like pancakes, waffles, porridge, and fried chicken, was introduced internationally.
+In 2012, KFC began rolling out the "KFC AM" breakfast menu internationally, featuring items such as pancakes, waffles, porridge, and fried chicken.

 In February 2013, Yum!
-CEO David Novak admitted the supplier scandal in China had a significant and lasting impact on the company.
+CEO David Novak acknowledged that the supplier scandal in China had a longer-lasting and more significant impact than anticipated.

-In March 2013, Yum! reported that sales had rebounded in February, but that lower sales in December and January would result in a decline in same-store sales of 20 percent in the first quarter due to the supplier scandal.
+In March 2013, Yum! reported a sales rebound in February, but anticipated a decline in same-store sales of 20% in the first quarter due to lower sales in December and January.

-From 2013 onwards, KFC began transitioning from using Collectramatic cookers to pressure fryers produced by Henny Penny, featuring increased load capacity, automatic oil filtration, and increased oil longevity.
+From 2013 onwards, KFC began transitioning from Collectramatic cookers to pressure fryers produced by Henny Penny, including the 'Velocity' series with enhanced features.

 2013: KFC Sales